princeton-nlp/SimCSE/README.md

 python setup.py install
 ```

+Note that if you want to enable GPU encoding, you should install the correct version of PyTorch that supports CUDA.
+See [PyTorch official website](https://pytorch.org) for instructions.

-Now you can load our model by just one line of code
+After installing the package, you can load our model by just two lines of code
 ```python
 from simcse import SimCSE
 model = SimCSE("princeton-nlp/sup-simcse-bert-base-uncased")